kcc-community/kcc-grants/Combo.md

 ## 🧑‍💻Basic information

-         - Project Name
+         - Project Name: Combo

-         - Team Name
+         - Team Name: Combo Team

-         - Payment Address
+         - Payment Address: 0x7c81542ed859a2061538fee22b6544a235b9557d

 ## 🎯Project Overview

-          - Overview
+          - Overview: Transfer any token between any blockchain

-          - Project Details
+          - Project Details: Combo develops cross-chain bridge (between KCC, ETH and BSC).
+Pancakeswap or Uniswap allows users to place a limited price order.
+By implementing the de-link protocol, we will provide users with the ability to place orders/cancel transactions on each DEX without Gas fee.
+Once there is an arbitrage opportunity bewteen the DEX on different public chain, the transactions will appear profitably and users will be able to execute the transaction and make a profit, which is enough to cover the Gas fee.

 ## 👥Team

-         - Team members
+         - Team members: Sanyuk Stanislav Viktorovich, Mikhail Kondratev, Anton Khokhlov

-         - Contact
+         - Contact: DefiCombo20@gmail.com

-         - Legal Structure
+         - Legal Structure： —

-         - Team Profiles
+         - Team Profiles: -

-         - Team's experience
+         - Team's experience: Sanyuk's early focus on technology development, using Java, CSS, Linux and other development systems and languages for technology development has a wealth of experience.
+Kondratev has many years of technology development experience in the IT industry, and his intellectual curiosity, attention to detail, and persistence are crucial to the evolution of the ever-changing fintech landscape.
+Khokhlov specializes in LAN design, network security, and focuses on the study and research of cryptography.As the project technical leader, led the development of new encryption products.

-         - Team Code Repos
+         - Team Code Repos: -

 ## 🏆Development Roadmap